rust-lang/rfcs/text/0000-simple-postfix-macros.md

 properties of methods (such as type-based or trait-based dispatch).
 This RFC proposes a minimal change to the macro system that allows defining a simple style of postfix macro, designed specifically for `await!` and for future cases like `try!` and `await!`, without blocking potential future extensions.
+In particular, this RFC does not in any way preclude a future implementation of postfix macros with full type-based or trait-based dispatch.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation